 While the new IRS guidelines are an improvement there are important factors to consider.
 First, the decision as to whether the conduct was willful or nonwillful is made by the IRS.
 Second, a willful violation can be referred for criminal investigation and prosecution.
 Third, The Offshore Voluntary Disclosure Program should be considered for it provides immunity from criminal prosecution and a lower civil penalty.

-The Law Offices of Horwitz & Citro, P.A., P.A. can help you pursue the best outcome for your unique situation.
+the Law Offices of Horwitz & Citro, P.A. can help you pursue the best outcome for your unique situation.
 Please see our FATCA, FBAR And IRS Amnesty page for more information about our Orlando, Florida, law firm.